Olga-valzhyna/Jekyll/docs/Visual Studio Code.md

 Visual Studio Code is a free source-code editor made by Microsoft for Windows, Linux and macOS.
 Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.
 Users can change the theme, keyboard shortcuts, preferences, and install extensions that add additional functionality.
 Visual Studio Code has some very unique features:
 1. Support for multiple programming languages
-2. Intelli-Sense
+2. IntelliSense
 3. Extensions and Support
 4. Repository
-5. Web-Support
+5. WebSupport
 6. Hierarchy Structure
 7. Improving Code
 8. Terminal Support
-9. Multi-Projects
+9. MultiProjects
 10. Git Support

-# How to Install Visual Studio Code on Windows
+# How to install Visual Studio Code on Windows
 1. Download the setup file from the official website:  [Visual Studio Code](https://code.visualstudio.com).
 ![Step1](assets/images/step1.jpg)
-1. After opening the website, click on the **Download for Windows** button.
+2. After opening the website, click on the **Download for Windows** button.
 This will download the VS code Setup Wizard on the system as an EXE file.
 ![Step2](assets/images/step2.png)
-1. Once it is downloaded, run the installer *(VSCodeUserSetup-{version}.exe)*.
+3. Once it is downloaded, run the installer **.exe**.
-2. At first, it recommends that we need to close all other applications before the VS code installation starts.
+4. At first, it recommends that you need to close all other applications before the VS code installation starts.
 It is not mandatory.
-3. Read the license agreement and choose whether we accept it or not.
-But the installation continues only after we accept the agreement.
+5. Read the license agreement and choose whether you accept it or not.
+But the installation continues only after you accept the agreement.
 ![Step3](assets/images/step3.png)
-1. Choose the location in the system to install the VS Code.
+6. Choose the location in the system to install the VS Code.
 If you are not bothering about the location, go with the default location.
 But, at least **205.5 MB** of free disk space is required in the selected location.
 ![Step4](assets/images/step4.png)
-1. As a default, the VS code shortcut will be placed in the Start Menu folder.
+7. As a default, the VS code shortcut will be placed in the Start Menu folder.
 You can change the destination or skip creating shortcuts.
 ![Step5](assets/images/step5.png)
-1. You get a bunch of additional tasks to be performed before the installation begins.
+8. You get a bunch of additional tasks to be performed before the installation begins.
 Choose tasks you prefer and continue.
 ![Step6](assets/images/step6.png)
-1. So you have set up everything and the VS code can be installed on your Windows 10 system now.
+9. So you have set up everything and the VS code can be installed on your Windows 10 system now.
 Click on the install button.
 ![Step7](assets/images/step7.png)
-1. After the successful installation, you can launch the VS code on your system.
-Click on the finish button, and the visual studio code will get open.
+10. After the successful installation, you can launch the VS code on your system.
+Click on the finish button, and the Visual Studio Code will get open.
 ![Step8](assets/images/step8.png)

 # Essential components of Visual Studio Code
 VS Code comes with a straight-forward and intuitive layout that maximizes the space provided for the editor while leaving ample room to browse.
 Additionally, it allows access to the full context of your folder or project.
-The UI is divided into **five areas**:
+The User Interface is divided into **five areas**:

 1. **Editor** – It is the main area to edit your files.
 You can open as many editors as possible side by side vertically and horizontally.
 2. **SideBar** – Contains different views like the Explorer to assist you while working on your project.